slice of crostini bread with goat cheese, rhubarb and fennel chutney spread over top, with slices of rhubarb surrounding

 Freshly Harvested Rhubarb

 • Rhubarb develops it’s deep red color overtime.
-The light green hue of the rhubarb stalks pictured left does not affect the taste
+The light green hue of the rhubarb stalks pictured left does not affect the taste.

 A whole apple rhubarb crumble pie on a black plate, topped with a golden crumbly crust and surrounded by rhubarb stalks.